 It proves the device can handle spills, cleaning, and daily messes without failing.

-What are the safety standards for electric actuators used in hospital beds?
+What are the safety and security requirements for electric actuators made use of in healthcare facility beds?

-Smooth adjustment makes life easier for both patients and staff—less pain, less effort.
+Smooth adjustment makes life simpler for both patients and personnel– less pain, less effort.

-What is the difference between a medical-grade actuator and a standard industrial actuator?
+What is the distinction in between a medical-grade actuator and a common commercial actuator?

 Conclusion & Next Steps